Bizongo/ondc-b2b-loan-specification/api/init_1.md

-## SEARCH
+## INIT

-**Purpose:** Initiates a search for working capital loan offers.
+**Purpose:** Signals the borrower's intent to proceed with the loan and provides fulfillment details for sanction requirements.

-**Endpoint:** /search
+**Endpoint:** /init

 **Method:** POST

-**Description:** The buyer app sends this request directly to the BPP of the selected FI after the borrower submits the loan application form.
+**Description:** The buyer app uses this endpoint to inform the FI that the borrower intends to proceed with the loan and to provide details about the fulfillment of pre-sanction requirements, including KYC, document submission, and acceptance of operational limits.

 **Steps:**
-  - **Form Submission:** The borrower fills in the form provided in the ON_SEARCH response and submits it to the buyer app.
+  - **Confirmation of Intent:** The borrower confirms their intent to proceed with the loan.
-  - **Process Form Data:** The buyer app processes the form data, extracts the relevant information, and prepares the refined SEARCH request.
+  - **Fulfilment Details:** The buyer app sends the INIT request with details about KYC completion (or scheduling), document submission status (including upload URLs), and confirmation of acceptance of the working capital limits.
-  - **Peer-to-Peer Request:** The buyer app sends the refined SEARCH request directly to the BPP of the FI selected by the borrower.
+  - **Process Initiation:** The FI initiates the loan processing steps.
-  - **FI Response (Refined Offers):** The FI's BPP evaluates the borrower's information and returns personalized loan offers in the ON_SEARCH response.
+  - **Response (ACK):** The FI sends an ACK response to the buyer app.

 ### Request Body